Graphs and complexes of lattices: An application to C* -simplicity

-Now, assume $\Gamma$ is irreducible.
-We will show that \eqref{thm.cstar.2a} implies $C^\ast$-simplicity.
-Since $\Gamma$ is finitely generated $\calg=\calt/\Gamma$ is finite.
+\begin{thm} Let $X=X_1\times\dots\times X_k$ be a product of proper minimal cocompact $\CAT(0)$-spaces each not isometric to $\RR$ and let $H=\Isom(X_1)\times\dots\times\Isom(X_k)$ act without fixed point at infinity.
+Let $\mathcal{T}$ be a locally-finite leafless tree and $T=\Aut(\mathcal{T})$ be non-discrete unimodular.
+Let $n\geq0$ and $\Gamma<\Isom(\EE^n)\times H\times T$ be a uniform lattice.
+Assume $\Gamma$ is weakly irreducible.
+If one of the following holds: \begin{enumerate} \item $H$-lattices have no normalish amenable subgroups; \item $\Ker(\pi_T)$ is trivial and $\Ker(\pi_{\Isom(\EE^n)\times H)})$ is infinite; \item $H$-lattices have a non-zero $L^2$-Betti number and trivial amenable radical; \end{enumerate} then $\Gamma$ is $C^\ast$-simple. \end{thm} \begin{proof} We will show that \eqref{thm.cstar.2a} implies $C^\ast$-simplicity.
 We first show that any amenable normalish subgroup $N$ of $\Gamma$ must fix a vertex of $\calt$.
 Let $g\in\Gamma$ act as a hyperbolic element on $\calt$, choose any other element $h\in\Gamma$ acting hyperbolically on $\calt$ with an axis not equal to $g$, then any normalish subgroup $N$ containing $g$ contains the free group $\langle g,g^h\rangle$ and so cannot be amenable.
 Thus, $N$ fixes a vertex of $\calt$.
 Now, by Theorem~\ref{thm.structure} every vertex and edge stabiliser of $\Gamma$ is a finite-by-$\{H$-lattice$\}$ group.
 Since by assumption $H$-lattices do not contain any normalish amenable subgroups, neither does $\Gamma$.
 It remains to verify that $\Gamma$ has no finite normal subgroups, but $\Gamma$ has trivial amenable radical by \cite[Corollary~2.7]{CapraceMonod2009b}.
 In particular the result now follows from \cite[Theorem~6.2]{BreuillardKalantarKennedyOzawa2017}.

 We next prove \eqref{thm.cstar.2b} implies $C^\ast$-simplicity.
 Let $K=\Ker(\pi_{\Isom(\EE^n)\times H)})$, we have that $\Gamma$ is an extension of $K$ by $\pi_{\Isom(\EE^n)\times H)}(\Gamma)$.
 Now, $K$ is a (possibly infinite) graph of finite groups acting faithfully on $\calt$.
 Indeed, restricting $\pi:=\pi_{\Isom(\EE^n)\times H}$ to a vertex stabiliser $\Gamma_v<\Gamma$ of the action on $\calt$, by Theorem~\ref{thm.structure} we see $\Ker(\pi|_{\Gamma_v})$ is finite.
 Every finite subgroup of $\Gamma$, and hence $K$, is conjugate to a finite subgroup of some vertex stabiliser.
 Thus, the graph of groups decomposition is given by $\calt/K$.